opconWizard/opcon-docs/docs/Files/UI/Enterprise-Manager/Using-Matrix-View.md

 The **Matrix** view contains a table for all jobs that belong to the selected schedule for a selected day.
 The **Job Matrix** table provides the columnar information listed below.
-The column order can be set to the user\'s preference.
+The column order can be set to the user's preference.
 In order to change the order of a column, click on the column heading of the column to be moved and drag the column to the preferred location.
 Each column value will also be displayed in a tool tip by hovering over a row.